Azure/bicep-types-az/generated/storageactions/microsoft.storageactions/2023-01-01/types.md

 ## IfCondition
 ### Properties
-* **condition**: string (Required): The condition predicate which is composed of object properties, eg: blob and container properties.
+* **condition**: string (Required): Condition predicate to evaluate each object.
+See https://aka.ms/storagetaskconditions for valid properties and operators.
 * **operations**: [StorageTaskOperation](#storagetaskoperation)[] (Required): List of operations to execute when the condition predicate satisfies.

 ## ManagedServiceIdentity